paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

   (A) an explanation of the different types of accreditation available to educational institutions and programs of education;

-  (B) a description of Federal student aid programs; and
+  (B) for each individual described in subsection (a) seeking information provided under subsection (b)(5), the name of each Federal student aid program, and a description of each such program, from which the individual may receive educational assistance; and

   (C) for each institution of higher learning, for the most recent academic year for which information is available—

-    (i) whether the institution is public, private nonprofit, or proprietary for-profit;
+    (i) whether the institution is public, private nonprofit, or proprietary for-profit and a definition of each type of institution;

     (ii) the name of the national or regional accrediting agency that accredits the institution, including the contact information used by the agency to receive complaints from students;

     (iii) information on the State approving agency, including the contact information used by the agency to receive complaints from students;

     (iv) whether the institution participates in any programs under title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.);
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) and if so, which programs;

-    (v) the tuition and fees;
+    (v) the average annual cost and the total cost to earn an associate’s degree and a bachelor’s degree, with available cost information on any other degree or credential the institution awards;

     (vi) the median amount of debt from Federal student loans under title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) held by individuals upon completion of programs of education at the institution of higher learning (as determined from information collected by the Secretary of Education);
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) held by individuals upon completion of programs of education at the institution of higher learning (as determined from information collected by the Secretary of Education) disaggregated by—

+      (I) the type of beneficiary of educational assistance;

+      (II) individuals who received a credential and individuals who did not; and

+      (III) individuals using educational assistance under laws administered by the Secretary and individuals who are not;; 11So in original.

     (vii) the cohort default rate, as defined in section 435(m) of the Higher Education Act of 1965 ([20 U.S.C.
 1085(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1085/m&num=0&edition=prelim)), of the institution;